Bots-To-The-Yard/fehrobot/README.md

 To build the code, first insert the Proteus SD Card and run `make` to build the code and then `make deploy` to copy the code to the SD card.

 ## Building the Documentation
-Doxygen is required to build the documentation.
-Doxygen can be installed from the website or by using a package manager.

 To build the documentation run `make docs`.

 To open the documentation run `make help`.